Here are more detailed descriptions of the projects I have been involved in so far, from most to least recent.

 Miscelaneous Machine Projects

-Within the multiple classes I have taken at UIUC, including CS128, CS225, and CS233, I have had the opportunity to complete dozens of machine projects.
-These helped me not only solidify my understanding of data structures and algorithm design, but apply them in a practical sense.
-My top three so far are Seam Carving (resize images without loss of quality utilizing the seam carving method), Mazes (builds random mazes utilizing disjoint sets), and Puzzles (animated a solution of a randomly generated 15 puzzle).
-All of these, and more, can be found on my personal GitHub.
+Within the multiple classes I have taken at UIUC, including Data Structures, Algorithms, and Systems Programming, I have had the opportunity to complete dozens of machine projects.
+These helped me not only solidify my understanding of computational design and systems, but apply them in a practical sense.
+My top three so far are Seam Carving (resize images without loss of quality utilizing the seam carving method), Shell (build a command line that can handle built-in shell commands, logical operators, and SIGINT handling), and Nonstop Networking (build a Server that can handle a very large number of concurrent clients for file sharing, as well as a Client to use with said server).